Karbovanets/papers/POWS4.md

 `Si = R ÷ I × 100 = R × 100 ÷ I`.

-**It is important to select the *stake* level that will be attractive to miners** because long cooldown period `L`, however necessary for security, creates the risk of the insufficient number of active miners with enough coins for stakes to mine `L` blocks until some of the locked coins will unlock allowing miners to repeat the cycle, which should be avoided.
-Incorrectly selected (too high) *minimum stake* will make mining with *stake deposits* unprofitable and unattractive, potentially leading to the spiral of death and blockchain getting stuck.
+Too high *minimum stake* will make mining with *stake deposits* unprofitable and unattractive, potentially leading to the spiral of death and blockchain getting stuck.
 Therefore the *minimum stake* should be defined in such a manner that it will ensure the profitability of *stake deposits* and attactivenes of mining.
+We also have to remember that the reward is diminishing over time according to the emission curve, and this has to be taken into account to retain profitability and attractiveness as well.

 But apart from profitability, our concern is coin’s security.
 We need to select such stake level which will ensure that significant percent (at least 25%) of all emitted coins will be constantly engaged in mining and securing the chain.
 Obtaining large percent of coins in circulation in order to monopolize mining will be prohibitive, the stake level in this approach will also be quite high, thus making 51% attack attempts more costly.
-Besides, it can take days before miner actually finds block and coins are actually locked but miner obviously can not spend those coins while he is mining.
-So those coins are busy, although not technically locked during the mining, which means that the percent of coins actually engaged in mining is not only the number of currently locked coins.
+Besides, the percent of coins actually engaged in mining is not only the number of currently locked coins: it can take days before miner actually finds block and coins are actually locked, but he can not spend those coins while he is mining.
+We can say that the coins are busy, although not technically locked during the mining.

-Let emitted coins is `E`, then emission-based *stake* `Se` can be determined from total emission divided by lock period `L` of *stake deposit*, divided by `P`, which is the part of total number of coins in circulation (for 25% of emission `P` = 4):
+Let emitted coins is `E`, then emission-based *stake* `Se` can be determined from total emission divided by lock period `L` of *stake deposit*, divided by `P`, which is the part of total number of coins in circulation, targeted to be engaged in mining (for 25% of emission `P` = 4):

 `Se = E ÷ L ÷ P`.

-We also have to remember that the reward is diminishing over time according to the emission curve, and this has to be taken into account to retain profitability and attractiveness as well.
-To address this we combine the profitability-driven stake `Si` and emission-driven stake `Se` into golden mean:
+Finally we combine the profitability-driven stake `Si` and emission-driven stake `Se` into golden mean and get our `base stake`:

 `S = (Si + Se) ÷ 2`